libretro/docs/docs/library/virtual_jaguar.md

 | Numpad 6                     | ![](../image/retropad/retro_r3.png)         |

 #### Keyboard

+Keyboard inputs are enabled by default.
+This can be changed with the corresponding core option.

 | User 1 Joypad Descriptors    | Keyboard Inputs                             |
 |------------------------------|---------------------------------------------|
 | Numpad 0                     | 0